AI Screenr

 Do RPOs and staffing agencies use AI interview software at scale?

-What happens when candidate volume spikes suddenly?
+What happens when candidate volume suddenly spikes?

 How do you keep consistency across thousands of interviews?